codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

 ###### Solution
 Rest assured, Codemagic simplifies the certificate management process for you.
 Here's how it works:
- - If you're using `automatic code signing`, Codemagic handles certificate and provisioning profile management.
-It will also automatically renew the certificate when it's about to expire.
+ - If you're using `automatic code signing`, Codemagic takes care of certificate and provisioning profile management for you.
+This means it also automatically renews the certificate when it's about to expire.

- - If you're using `manual code signing` or Codemagic signing identities (CSI), you will need to upload your certificates and profiles manually to Codemagic.
+ - If you're using `manual code signing` or `Codemagic signing identities (CSI)`, you will need to create and upload your certificates and profiles that you generated on the Apple Developer UI manually to Codemagic.
+ Alernativley, with CSI, users can also fetch or create resources directly from Codemagic UI instead of navigating the Apple Developer UI when going in **Teams** > **Codesignng identities** > **iOS certificate** tab > **Generate certificate** button and in there provide your API key.

+     If you want to use a specific certificate with CSI, you'll need to provide its private RSA key associated with an iOS Distribution certificate that has previously been generated within your Apple Developer Program account.
+You can find additional information on how to update an RSA key (CERTIFICATE_PRIVATE_KEY) for a certificate [here](https://docs.codemagic.io/yaml-code-signing/alternative-code-signing-methods/#:~:text=Obtaining%20the%20Certificate%20private%20key).